AIDS.gov Mission and Team

 - Launched Black Voices Blog Series

-- Began working to support the Affordable Care Act
+- Began working on the Affordable Care Act

 - Developed national technical assistance new media tools for the White House’s HIV Care Continuum Initiative

 - Established the national New Media Declaration at AIDS 2012

 - Worked with the White House and OMB to develop the Federal Digital Government Strategy